 - This is historical data and future performance may not look like the past

 - The risk of holding one asset class is best shown during the 2008 financial crisis when REITs (real estate) were decimated (along with everything else).
-But it did take longer for REIT to recover.
+But it did take longer for REITs to recover.

 The best course of action is to pick a portfolio with a light to heavy overweight of the best performing asset classes.
-You can find the all the portfolios here.
+You can find all the portfolios here.

-On the portfolio allocation page, you can see the holdings of the portfolios.
 You can see which asset classes are needed to construct the portfolio along with their ticker symbols for the corresponding ETF.
 You can also find our best-in-class ETFs here.

 Summary, the takeaway, and your next steps